A-Z Waste & Recycling Directory

-It is important to know where to dispose of items correctly.
-Use the list below to find out where your unwanted items can be recycled, collected or disposed of.
-You can use the alphabet bar below to scroll to the first letter of the item you are looking for or use the Ctrl+F keys to search on the webpage.
+Use our A-Z Directory to find out where your unwanted items can be recycled, collected or disposed of.
+Scroll or click on the first letter of the item you are looking for.
+You can also search the webpage using the Ctrl+F keys.

 |Item||Where it should go|